 “Parrtjima means shedding both light and understanding, but it’s much more.
 It’s the generosity and spirit of a peoples who have and always will care for country and for the many travellers who visit this timeless land.”
 AGB Events First Nations Adviser Rhoda Roberts

-A Widjubul woman from the Bundjalung territories, Rhoda Roberts AO is currently Head of First Nations Programming, Sydney Opera House, Festival Director, Boomerang Festival and Creative Director Parrtjima Festival (NT).
+A Widjubul woman from the Bundjalung territories, Rhoda Roberts AO is currently Head of First Nations Programming, Sydney Opera House, Festival Director, Boomerang Festival and First Nations Adviser Parrtjima Festival (NT).

 An experienced motivated and versatile arts executive, with a diverse range of international and national industry practice within commercial, community and non-profit organisations.

 Rhoda was the founder and Festival Director of the Dreaming Festivals (1995-2009).
 A practicing weaver, actor, independent producer and director, she continues to work as a consultant across diverse disciplines and is a sought after speaker and performer in theatre, film, television and radio.

 Kumalie Kngwarraye Riley is an Arrernte woman from Alice Springs with spiritual affiliations and connections to the land of her grandmother.
 Kumalie is a well-known Arrernte Elder and artist with many years of experience teaching the Arrernte language in Alice Springs primary schools and in adult education.

 She is passionate about the Arrernte language and its affiliated grandmother stories, and strong through the role she plays in both her community and her work as a contemporary artist.

 Greg McAdam painted Grass Seed in 2004.
 It is a dreaming story from his country Yamba, given to him by his uncle.
 With a thirst for cultural knowledge and information, Greg paints as a way to connect with his cultural being.